Alexis Flores: DNA match and addition to FBI Ten Most Wanted Fugitives

 In 2006, Flores' DNA sample taken in Arizona was added to the Combined DNA Index System.
-In March 2007, his DNA sample positively matched DNA found at the crime scene in Philadelphia.
-It has been determined that "Carlos" and Flores are the same person.
+On March 22, 2007, his DNA sample positively matched DNA found at the crime scene in Philadelphia.
+It was determined that "Carlos" and Flores are the same person.

 On March 22, 2007, a local arrest warrant was issued in the Commonwealth of Pennsylvania, and Flores was charged with murder and various other felonies.
 On the same date, a federal arrest warrant for Flores was issued in the Eastern District of Pennsylvania, and he was charged with unlawful flight to avoid prosecution.

 Flores was added to the FBI's Top Ten Most Wanted Fugitives list on June 2, 2007.
 He replaced Shauntay Henderson on the list.
-There is a reward of up to $250,000 for information leading directly to Flores' capture offered by the FBI.
-He is also the subject of an Interpol Red Notice.
-He is considered armed and extremely dangerous.
-Flores is fluent in Spanish and English, and is believed to be either in his native Honduras or to have returned to the United States.
+The FBI had offered a reward of up to $250,000 for information leading directly to Flores' capture.
+He was also the subject of an Interpol Red Notice.
+He was considered armed and extremely dangerous, members of the public were discouraged to apprehend or approach him themselves and were instead directed to submit any leads to their local FBI office, the FBI's website, or nearest American Embassy or consulate.
+Flores is fluent in Spanish and English, and was believed to be either in Honduras or to have returned to the United States.

-In March 2024, the FBI released a new age-progression image of Flores, showing what he may look like currently.
+In March 2024, the FBI released a new age-progression image of Flores, showing what he may have looked like at that point in time.
 On March 6, 2025, Flores was removed from the FBI Ten Most Wanted Fugitives list for no longer meeting the list criteria.
 He was replaced by Ryan Wedding.
-Despite being removed from the list, the FBI announced that he will remain on their website on its Most Wanted page.
+Despite being removed from the list, the FBI announced that he would remain on the Most Wanted page of their website.